 Painting and decorating insurance

-Our flexible insurance for painters and decorators doesn't just paper over the cracks, it provides tailored protection for your business, tools, stock and much more.
+Our personalised insurance for painters and decorators doesn't just paper over the cracks, it provides tailored protection for your business, tools, stock and much more.

 Do painters and decorators need insurance?